Updated May 28 2023

 In May 2021 the UK's national mint revealed the fourth musical act to star in their groundbreaking Music Legends series.
 Legendary rockband The Who joined a star-powered lineup with an exclusive collection of officially licensed coinage.

-Keep reading for an overview of the series so far and our guesses as to what the 2021 The Who Music Legends coins will look like.
+Keep reading for an overview of the series so far and details of the range of The Who coins available from The Royal Mint.

 As the name suggests, we're pretty proud of our island home at The Britannia Coin Company.
 That said, we're not biased when we claim that the UK is a breeding ground for the planet's best musicians.
 British artists have been dominating and transforming the world of popular music for decades and it's high time that extraordinary legacy was celebrated on coinage.

 Luckily, The Royal Mint is busy with just that, launching their top-selling Music Legends series in early 2020 and keeping up a steady beat of releases since.

 It's tough to pick the best British acts – it's a topic of much debate in the BCC office – but Music Legends aims to celebrate some of the greats.
 Several collections have been released so far, honouring the achievements of Queen, Elton John, David Bowie and The Rolling Stones: all undisputed superstars.